Mercury13/unicodia/develop.md

 # Hidden command-line keys
 * /qafonts:filename.ext — test font layout, equiv. to Ctrl+Shift+L
-* /qahttp:filename.ext — test HTTP and GitHub, equiv to Ctrl+Shift+U
+* /qahttp:filename.ext — test HTTP and GitHub, equiv. to Ctrl+Shift+U

-All QA methods CAN be run together.
+All tests (''/qa*'') CAN be run together, and produce files with respective names.
+Difference in files is a reason for investigation: in fonts, it can be something forgotten, and in HTTP — something really sinister.

 # Update font: what to pay attention to?
 * First of all tofu stats (About → Tofu statistics / Ctrl+Shift+T): there should be no new tofu